 Place almonds in a flat, shallow dish then coat one side with almonds as follows: remove a piece of French toast, let excess liquid drip off, then place bread in almond dish and press to help almonds adhere.
 Place bread, almond-side up on prepared baking sheet and repeat with remaining bread.

 Sprinkle tops of French toast with remaining 1 tablespoon of the sugar.
-Bake until bread is slightly puffed and underside is golden, 20 to 25 minutes.
+Bake until bread is slightly puffed and underside is golden, about 25 minutes.
 Serve immediately with syrup passed on the side.

 Did you know we lead boutique food and wine tours for food lovers?
 Come join our next Salt & Wind trip!